cbg-ethz/V-pipe/docs/tutorial.md

 bash quick_install.sh -p testing -w work
 ```

-If you get `zsh: permission denied: ./quick_install.sh`, then run `chmod +x quick_install.sh` this gives the necessary permissions.
+If you get `zsh: permission denied: ./quick_install.sh`, run `chmod +x quick_install.sh` this gives the necessary permissions.
 Note that

 * using `-p` specifies the subdirectory where to download and install snakemake and V-pipe
 * using `-w` will create a working directory and populate it.
 It will colloquial the references and the default `config/config.yaml`, and create a handy `vpipe` short-cut script to invoke `snakemake`.